 Best-rated electric toothbrush twin pack

-Overall, 526 reviewers wrote positive things about the price of this Oral B twin-pack, with hundreds writing of the great value for money.
+Overall, 526 reviewers wrote positive things about the price of this Oral B twin-pack, with 252 saying it offers great value for money.
 One claimed that, compared to other electric toothbrushes they’d tried, this one is really quiet, with a brush head that doesn’t harm or irritate their gums at all.
 One reviewer also said that she much preferred having a brush each for her husband and herself — as opposed to using different heads for the same brush — while another added that this is the first electric brush they’ve used that hasn’t made them want to revert back to a manual one.